sol-eng/microarray/README.md

 ### Getting started

 Use the code below to build the models and assess the significant interactions.
 For a full discussion see `full_demo.Rmd`.
+This code will take about 8 minutes to run on a server.

 ```{r}
 library(dplyr)